Jeanhwea/seL4/tools/bitfield_gen.md

-the generated specifications are trivial, not useful, wrong, or do not express the behaviour of the generated C (e.g. if the generated correctness proof was trivial), these proofs could not succeed, because the specification would then not provide the need semantics of the code (e.g. that loading a value after storing it does not lose information).
-If the specification provides strong enough properties to make the rest of the C verification succeed, we know that the specification is strong enough for our needs, even though it might still be missing additional facts or properties the generated C code might have.
+the generated specifications are trivial, not useful, wrong, or do not express the behaviour of the generated C (e.g. if the generated correctness proof was trivial), these proofs could not succeed, because the specification would then not provide the needed semantics of the code (e.g. that loading a value after storing it does not lose information).
+If the specification provides strong enough properties to make the rest of the C verification succeed, we know that the specification is strong enough for our needs, even though it might still be missing additional facts or properties that the generated C code might have.
 This is sufficient for strong functional correctness.

 ## Limitations